 Quinn: "Happy Fun-Time"?
 Who the hell named this island?

 - The French Revolution's Committee of Public Safety.
-Ho ho ho.
 By "Safety" they meant Reign of Terror.
+Though at that time, the meaning of the phrase "public safety" meant "the greater good" and signified the state of emergency they were under.

 - Many totalitarian regimes use this sort of technique as a form of propaganda.
 See Maximum Fun Chamber, People's Republic of Tyranny.